By Patrice Lawrence

 A love story interwoven with an edge-of-the-seat mystery.
 Two very different young people discover who loves them, and who they can love back.

-The breathtaking second book from the author of Orangeboy, winner of the Waterstones Children's Book Prize for Older Readers and shortlisted for the Costa Book Award and the YA Book Prize.
+The breathtaking second book from the author of Orangeboy, winner of the Waterstones Children's Book Prize for Older Readers, the YA Book Prize, the CrimeFest award, and shortlisted for the Costa Book Award .

 Praise for Orangeboy:

 "Incredible book.
 Thank you Patrice Lawrence for such a fresh and riveting piece of fiction."
 Ben Bailey Smith (Doc Brown)

 Seventeen-year-old Indigo has had a tough start in life, having grown up in the care system after her dad killed her mum.
 Bailey, also seventeen, lives with his parents in Hackney and spends all his time playing guitar or tending to his luscious ginger afro.